Unee-T-INS/engagement/README.md

 # Maintenance:

-To get the latest version of the go modules we need, uou can run:
+To get the latest version of the go modules we need, you can run:
 `go get -u`

 See the [documentation on go modules](https://blog.golang.org/using-go-modules) for more details.